 - are based in the USA and are part of the EU-US Privacy Shield

-If one of these safeguards isn’t in place, we’ll ask for your explicit consent, which can be withdrawn at any time.
+If one of these safeguards is not in place, we will ask for your explicit consent, which can be withdrawn at any time.